custom-computing-ic/dfe-snippets/Infrastructure/Accumulator/Readme.md

 # About

-This is a simple benchmark of the Maxeler Accumulators.
+This is a simple example of the Maxeler Accumulators.
 Unfortunately these do not support floating point (only fixed point types).

 # Input